 Humidity is something we’ve all experienced before, but what exactly is it?
 The level of humidity in a place represents the amount of water vapor in the atmosphere.
-The problem with humidity is that it can affect our belongings.
-Many people think that water damage only occurs when an item is fully submerged in water.
-That, unfortunately, isn’t true.
-That’s why we’re here to discuss humidity and what it can do to your products.
+The issue with humidity is that it can affect our belongings.
+Many people think that water damage only occurs when an item is fully submerged.
+Unfortunately, that’s not true.
+Let’s discuss humidity and what it can do to your products.

-It’s no secret – there are places that are more humid than others.
-For instance, when you go to the beach or go to a city that has a lot of rain, you can feel the difference in the air.
-That being said, even the driest of cities can get some humidity.
-This is important to be aware of so that you can keep your belongings protected.
+It’s no secret that some places are more humid than others.
+When you go to the beach or a city with a lot of rain, you can feel the difference in the air.
+Yet, even the driest of cities can get some humidity.
+It’s important to be aware of this fact so you can best protect your belongings.

-The humidity outside may be more noticeable than inside, but that doesn’t mean that it’s not there.
-For instance, some business owners make the mistake of not using protective packaging in long-term storage.
-Instead, they use it for shipment, but don’t realize that it can still reach their products when they’re being stored.
-This can result in damaged goods.
+The humidity outside may be more noticeable than inside, but that doesn’t mean it’s not there.
+Some business owners assume protective packaging isn’t necessary for long-term storage since products are indoors.
+While they use it for shipment, they don’t realize that humidity can still reach their products when they’re in storage.
+This oversight can result in damaged goods.

 Humidity is never a good thing when it comes to important products.
-For instance, it can cause electronic devices to stop working, cause rust to occur on metal items, or even form mold on food.
+For example, it can cause electronic devices to stop working, cause rust to occur on metal items or even lead to mold growth on food.

-Humidity can be damaging, but that doesn’t mean that this can’t be prevented.
-The two main protective packaging that can be used against humidity are moisture barrier bags and desiccant packs.
-Whether you’re storing your personal items or have a large inventory for your business, you should use protective packaging to prevent damage.
+Humidity can be damaging, but that doesn’t mean that you can’t prevent it.
+The two main types of protective packaging that you can use against humidity are moisture barrier bags and desiccant packs.

 Moisture barrier bags come in various sizes and sealing options to meet many products’ needs.
 These solutions provide a first line of defense against dampness and humidity penetration.
 Desiccants are ideal for internal packaging.
 Silica gel or clay packets offer high-performance absorbency to reduce moisture within the surrounding air.